Which Languages Have Withstood the Test of Time?

 It’s still studied this day, as an understanding of the Latin language helps provide a better understanding of other languages and professions build off of the language.
 Today, it’s classified as a dead language.

 These are only a few of the oldest languages still thriving in the world today.
+Although it’s difficult to define which of these is the oldest language in the world, they all stood the test of time.
 Not only are they still in use, but many people who speak them could easily read texts from hundreds of years ago as several of them have remained unchanged.
 And if you wanted to, you could start a language learning program in any one of them, working your way to fluency.